MobleyLab/mobleylab.org/pages/people.md

 [LinkedIn](https://www.linkedin.com/in/aakankschit-nandkeolyar-838b0b126/)

-### **Megan Osato (Pharmaceutical Sciences)** -
+### **Meghan Osato (Pharmaceutical Sciences)** -

 <img src="{{site.baseurl}}/assets/img/mosato.jpg" alt="mosato" width="200" style="float:left;padding-right: 20px;padding-bottom: 5px">

 Meghan Osato graduated from UCI in 2020 with Bachelor's degrees in Biological Sciences and Computer Science.
 During her undergrad, she worked in the Mobley Lab on protein-ligand binding mode prediction using MD and BLUES simulations.
 Upon graduating she worked with Dr. Antoni Luque at San Diego State University modeling bacteriophage capsid geometry.
-Currently, Meghan is a technician in the Mobley Lab working on containerized methods for the SAMPL Challenges.
-She plans to join the Mobley Lab in Fall 2022 as a PhD student.
+Meghan was previously a technician in the Mobley Lab working on containerized methods for the SAMPL Challenges.
+Currently, she is a graduate student in the lab working on binding free energy calculations.

 [LinkedIn](https://www.linkedin.com/in/meghan-osato-bb3b06153/ )